mhvk/screens/docs/examples/single_screen.rst

     from astropy import units as u
     from astropy import constants as const

-Import a colormap to use for phases.
-Preferably import the colormap from the local file ``hue_cycle_cmap``, available for download :download:`here <./hue_cycle_cmap.py>`.
+Set a colormap to use for phases.
+Preferably import the perceptually uniform colormap from the local file ``hue_cycle_cmap``, available for download :download:`here <./hue_cycle_cmap.py>`.
 The ``hsv`` colormap is used as fallback.